BenjaminMary/gofi/README.md

 ## Changelog
+- 2024-02-10 : update pie chart and add ordering on the stats page.
 - 2024-02-09 : fix infinite login loop on `current cookie does not match` case.
 - 2024-02-08 : on stats page, add the year with the current one by default.
 - 2024-02-06 : add a switch button in the stats page to show all data or only checked data.